 Dubai Travel Guide: The Best Booking Resources

-These are my favorite companies to use when I travel to Dubai.
-They are included here because they consistently find deals, offer world-class customer service and great value, and overall, are better than their competitors.
+These are my favorite companies to use when I travel.
+They consistently have the best deals, offer world-class customer service and great value, and overall, are better than their competitors.
+They are the companies I use the most and are always the starting point in my search for travel deals.

 - Skyscanner – Skyscanner is my favorite flight search engine.
 They search small websites and budget airlines that larger search sites tend to miss.
-They are hands out the number one place to start.
+They are hands down the number one place to start.

 - Booking.com – The best all around booking site that constantly provides the cheapest and lowest rates.
 They have the widest selection of budget accommodation.
 In all my tests, they’ve always had the cheapest rates out of all the booking websites.